 Veterans experience a distinct set of challenges, both during service and upon their return, which preset obstacles when trying to tackle veteran homelessness.
-Amongst veterans there are high rates of PTSD (Post Traumatic Stress Disorder), traumatic brain injury, and sexual trauma which can lead to higher risks of homelessness.
+Amongst veterans there are high rates of post-traumatic stress disorder (PTSD), traumatic brain injury, and sexual trauma, which can lead to higher risks of homelessness.
 Additionally, many veterans are considered at risk of homelessness because of poverty, lack of support from family and friends, substance use or mental health issues, and precarious living conditions.

 - Providing Affordable Housing

 - Increasing Meaningful and Sustainable Employment

 - Transforming Homeless Services to Crisis Response Systems